nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user inputs `find john` in the CLI to find all contacts whose names contain `john`.
 This calls `LogicManager::execute` which in turn calls `FastParser::parseCommand` to parse the given input. <br>
 Step 3. `FastParser` will determine that it is a find command and will call `FindCommandParser::parse`.
-From the given input, `FindCommandParser` will determine that the user is searching for a name and return a `FindCommand` with a `NameContainsQueriesPredicate`. <br>
+From the given input, `FindCommandParser` will determine that the user is searching for a name and return a `FindCommand` with a `NameContainsQueriesPredicate` containing a `List` of all the search queries (only "john" in this case) <br>
 Step 4.
 After execution of the user input, `LogicManager` calls `FindCommand::execute(model)` where model contains methods that mutate the state of our contacts. <br>
 Step 5.
 Through a series of method chains, it calls `ModelManager::getFilteredPersonList()`, which will display the results